msoares-prog/42-piscine/README.md

 * [Curriculum/Branchs/Galaxy](https://github.com/psprawka/42_Projects);

 ### Contact
-If you have some doubts, you can try to contact me:
+If you have some questions, you can try to contact me:

 42 slack: 42saopaulo-msoares;